J0-o/kotormods/README.md

 # Knights of the Old Republic MODS & FIXES
 ## KOTOR 1
 ### Resolution Patcher
 Alternative to UNIWS patcher.
-EBnables for widescreen resolutions and borderless fullscreen.
+Enables for widescreen resolutions and borderless fullscreen.
 Place .bat script into you swkotor directory and run it.
-It will ask for your prefered resolution and it will swkotor.exe and edit the swkotor.ini.
+It will ask for your prefered resolution and it will patch swkotor.exe and edit the swkotor.ini.
 ## KOTOR 2
 ### C3FD Patcher
 Restores fog and reflections which were broken in the Aspyr update.
 Works with both Steam and GOG versions.
 Only works on an unmodified swkotor2.exe.
 WIndows systems only.